 - Respect the history, culture, local people all around you.

 Let’s have an eco trip, not an ego trip!
 So be open-minded, not intolerant – you’re travelling to learn about the local culture.
-Cultural tourism is the source of educating ourselves while on holiday.
+Cultural tourism basically means educating ourselves while on holiday.
 Having said that, don’t take pictures in a disrespectful way, rather ask before photographing people.
-Turn your holiday into a trip of cultural tourism, and get to know the

 Before heading to the #1 tour or attraction in the area, ask yourself: is it an ethical visit?
 Not everything that is advertised is ethical.
 For example, we don’t think that mass-visiting indigenous local communities in the Amazon is good for their culture…